AbhirajSagar/collab-code/README.md

 * Users can login, create account and join rooms
 * Persistent sessions for continued access
 *  Room specific live chat
-*  file and project management system allows users to load, create, edit, organize and files
+*  file and project management system allows users to load and edit files
 *  for security and isolation, remote code execution will inside containerized environments

 ## 🚀 #1 Planned Features